kmvunion/RandomProvider/README.md

 ---
 ## StringRandomizer

 **String randomizer** serves for generating random string values based on predefined configuration.
-You can configure string length, symbols cases and set of symbols that could be used for generating particular value.
-ALso you can exclude some set symbols.
+You can configure string length, symbols cases, and a set of symbols that could be used for generating a particular value.
+Also, you can exclude some set symbols.

 ### Configuration methods
 Before starting configuration and using StringRandomizer you should add `using KMVUnion.RandomProvider.StringRandomizer;` into **using** section of your class.

 For configuring randomizer you can use some or all methods from the interface ```KMVUnion.RandomProvider.StringRandomizer.IStringRandomizerBuilder```.
 Method ```Build();```  returns an instance of the ```StringRandomizer```.
-It must be called finaly.
+It must be called finally.

 | Methods | Description | Comments|
 | ------ | ------ | ------ |